Updated: July 6, 2022

 This activity will teach you more than just how to avoid their mistakes.
 But to also recognize the situation if ever the same happens to you.

 And because you’ve already imagined it before, you will most likely choose the best available course of action.
-You know not just what not do to, but more importantly, you know the right thing to do.
+You already know what not to do, but more importantly, you also know the right thing to do.